hugoponthieu/poc-kafka-messaging/README.md

-# Simple messaging microservice with Kafka and Rust
+# Simple messaging service with Kafka, Mongodb written with Rust

 To launch the stack, run: